AckerlyXu/heima/articles/sql-database/sql-database-elastic-scale-configure-deploy-split-and-merge.md

     <td>2.
 Creates 2 shard databases.
   </tr>
   <tr>
     <td>3.
-Creates a shard map for those database (deletes any existing shard maps on those databases). </td>
+Creates a shard map for those databases (deletes any existing shard maps on those databases). </td>
   </tr>
   <tr>
     <td>4.
 Creates a small sample table in both the shards, and populates the table in one of the shards.</td>